swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 Removing `capacity` from `deallocate(capacity:)` will end the confusion over what `deallocate()` does, making it obvious that `deallocate()` will free the *entire* memory block at `self`, just as if `free()` were called on it.

 The old `deallocate(capacity:)` method should be marked as `unavailable` since it currently encourages dangerously incorrect code.
-This avoids misleading future users, forces current users to address this potentially catastrophic memory bug, and leaves the possibility open for us to add a `deallocate(count:)` method in the future, or perhaps even a `reallocate(toCount:)` method.
+This avoids misleading future users, forces current users to address this potentially catastrophic memory bug, and leaves the possibility open for us to add a `deallocate(capacity:)` method in the future, or perhaps even a `reallocate(toCapacity:)` method.

 Along similar lines, the `bytes` and `alignedTo` parameters should be removed from the `deallocate(bytes:alignedTo:)` method on `UnsafeMutableRawPointer`.